XOP/design-system-starter/README.md

 ## About

 Design System is the complex organizational entity, allowing for [multiple proven benefits but coming with several caveats](https://medium.com/@genedesign/design-systems-beyond-basics-unveiling-nuances-and-oversights-6c85807b1c26).
 There are a couple of things that require consideration from development perspective - architecture and growth pace, both interconnected.
-It is very important to **start small**, and it's also very important to outline a future Design System early, preventing scalability and growth chaos.
+It is very important to **start small**, and it's also very important to outline a future Design System early, preventing scalability impediments and spontaneous growth drawbacks.

-Current Template allows for **better technology shaping** from the start.
+**Design System Starter** (DSS for short) Template allows for **better technology shaping** from the start.
 There are some foundational modules, however it's not necessary to maintain all of them from the get go.
 Since you already know where the product is headed, you just need to plan and execute accordingly - start with required parts and add more when needed.

 ## Overview